 - M.F.A.
 Fine Arts students will be able to exhibit work in the professional world with an appropriate understanding of business practices.

-- Our graduates will demonstrate proficiency in the use of materials in the production of works of quality.
+- Graduates will demonstrate proficiency in the use of materials in the production of works of quality.

-- MFA Fine Arts students will have a critical, multidisciplinary understanding of their work and where it sits in the art historical and contemporary world.
+- M.F.A. students will have a critical, multidisciplinary understanding of their work and where it sits in the art historical and contemporary world.

-In addition to Pratt’s general graduate admissions requirements, applicants to the MFA in Fine Art are required to upload the following materials to pratt.slideroom.com.
+In addition to Pratt’s general graduate admissions requirements, applicants to the M.F.A. program are required to upload the following materials to pratt.slideroom.com:

-1) A digital portfolio of up to 20 well-selected images (including detail views) of recent works made in the last 2–3 years.
-The graduate admissions committee is looking for portfolios that show a serious exploration of an idea through body of work rather than showing a disconnected sampling of concepts and styles.
-Applicants may show work in diverse media as long as all of the work shows evidence of a guiding sensibility or idea.
+- A digital portfolio of up to 20 well-selected images, including detail views, of works made in the last 2–3 years.
+The graduate admissions committee is looking for portfolios that show a serious exploration of an idea through body of work, rather than showing a disconnected sampling of concepts and styles.
+Applicants may show work in diverse media as long as all of the work shows evidence of a guiding sensibility or idea

-2) An accompanying numbered image list indicating the title, dimensions, materials used, and date of completion for each work submitted;
+- An accompanying numbered image list indicating the title, dimensions, materials used, and date of completion for each work submitted

-3) A Statement of Purpose (500 words maximum) outlining the applicant’s interests and goals in pursuing graduate study.
+- A Statement of Purpose (500 words maximum) outlining the applicant’s interests and goals in pursuing graduate study

 For international applicants whose first language is not English, a minimum TOEFL score of 580 (paper)/237 (computer)/93 (Internet) is required.